 The bus from Santiago to Viña del Mar cost me about $6 USD (technically 6,000 CLP), each way.
 I did not book in advance (there was no need) and just bought it from a counter in the bus station.

 My shuttle from the Puerto Montt airport to Puerto Varas (and back) was a fixed price.
-There is no city bus connecting Puerto Varas to the Puerto Montt airport, but there is a fixed price of 22,000 CLP, or about $22, for the journey.
+There is not a bus that connects Puerto Varas to the Puerto Montt airport, but there is a fixed price of 22,000 CLP, or about $22, for the journey.
 This was a private transfer that I arranged through my hostel, but any taxi from the airport would give you the same price.

 Finally, there’s my flight from Santiago to Puerto Montt.
 I booked early, but still paid $61 for the flight on Sky Airlines.
 This included the cost of the flight as well as the cost of my carry on bag.